-An investment in an associate is accounted for using the equity method from the date on which the investee becomes an associate.
-On acquisition of the investment in an associate, any excess of the cost of the investment over the Group's share of the net fair value of the identifiable assets and liabilities of the investee is recognised as goodwill, which is included within the carrying amount of the investment.
+An investment in an associate or a joint venture is accounted for using the equity method from the date on which the investee becomes an associate or a joint venture.
+On acquisition of the investment in an associate or a joint venture, any excess of the cost of the investment over the Group's share of the net fair value of the identifiable assets and liabilities of the investee is recognised as goodwill, which is included within the carrying amount of the investment.
 Any excess of the Group's share of the net fair value of the identifiable assets and liabilities over the cost of the investment, after reassessment, is recognised immediately in profit or loss in the period in which the investment is acquired.

-The Group assesses whether there is an objective evidence that the interest in an associate may be impaired.
+The Group assesses whether there is an objective evidence that the interest in an associate or a joint venture may be impaired.
 When any objective evidence exists, the entire carrying amount of the investment (including goodwill) is tested for impairment in accordance with HKAS 36 as a single asset by comparing its recoverable amount (higher of value in use and fair value less costs of disposal) with its carrying amount.
 Any impairment loss recognised is not allocated to any asset, including goodwill, that forms part of the carrying amount of the investment.
 Any reversal of that impairment loss is recognised in accordance with HKAS 36 to the extent that the recoverable amount of the investment subsequently increases.